MaxKorbmacher/NormativeModels/README.md

 Here, we provide different script leading you all the way from data processing to loading pre-trained models from a specified directory (you can download them to), applying them to a dataset (of your choice) based on the sex column, saving predictions and Z-scores into new CSV files.
 A detailed overview of scripts and how to use them can be found below.

+The probably most intersting part are the Z-scores which indicate deviations from the norm, and are estimated as follows:
+$y-\hat{y}/RMSE$

 ## What are the moving parts?
 - stats2table_bash.sh and merge.py are to prepare the recon-all outputs
 - The wrapper run_predictions.sh calls predict_all_models.R to obtain (raw) predictions